 We don't anticipate this scrutiny diminishing anytime soon, which means that this trend is something marketers should keep in mind for 2018.
 But in the face of these higher barriers, the best way to be discovered on social media continues to be by creating high-quality, personalized content that's relevant to the audience you're trying to reach.

 That philosophy has always been core to the inbound methodology that we first introduced to marketers to help them become discovered by way of creating valuable content that their audiences might be searching for.
-And it still remains
+And it still remains relevent, but has become applicable to a greater number of channels.

 5. Voice search and AI will change the way users discover brands and content.

-Voice-controlled personal assistants are being built into everything, from smart
+Voice-controlled personal assistants are being built into everything, from smart speakers, to TVs, to mobile devices.

 And as the development of autonomous vehicle technology continues to progress, it's almost certain that voice activation will be built into self-driving cars, too -- after all, many vehicles already come with voice-powered capabilities that allow drivers to make phone calls, for example, without removing their hands from the wheel.